Smart-Fire-Alerting-System/FAS-backend/docs/deviceAPIdocs.md

 }
 ```

-# Get Daily Temperature API
+# Get Last 7 Days Temperature API

-This endpoint is used to get the temperature in 24 hours.
+This endpoint is used to get the each day average temperatures in 7 days.

 ## Request

-`GET api/data/daytemperatures`
+`GET api/data/weektemperatures`

 ### Request Header